daniel-isidro/master_kschool/master_class_13.md

 When vectors are different in size, we must use lists.
 Data.frames vectors have to be same size

+Lists can have different size and type variables.
+Data.frames cannot

 **Help in R**

 ? function